Commercial Fleets Leasing/ Hiring FAQ

 Costs, Terms and Conditions

-For different bikes, we can provide a quote at the time.
-You will find more information on our other bikes in the section “E-bikes, features and specs”.
+For bikes other than the eZee Sprint, we can provide a quote at the time.
+You will find more information on our other bikes in the section “E-bikes, features and specs”

 Yes, e-bikes need maintenance and we do it ourselves on-site.

 A conservative estimate would be $600 per bike per year on maintenance to keep the bike riding in optimal conditions.
-But that figure can change depending on your organisation's needs.
+But that figure can be higher or lower depending on your organisation's needs.

 E-bikes, Features and Specs

-- User-friendly low step-through frame and adjustable seat & handlebars: bike can be shared and ridden comfortably by short and tall people.
-No need to throw a leg over the frame to mount or dismount.
+- User friendly low step-through frame and adjustable seat & handlebars: bike can be shared and ridden comfortably by short and tall people.
+Easy mount and dismount.

-- Upright riding position: more comfortable, no longer hunched over the handlebars.
+- Upright riding: more comfortable, no hunched over the handlebars.
 Safer with better visibility for you and drivers.

 - Integrated rear wheel lock: a lock bolted to the rear part of the frame.
 It takes a second to operate and immobilises the rear wheel.
 Very practical for those situations where you need to pop into a shop and there’s no bike parking close by.
-Additionally, a high security chain can be plugged into the rear wheel lock which means that with 1 key you have 2 locks: one that locks the bike to an object and another one that immobilises the bike.
+Additionally, a high security chain can be plugged into the rear wheel lock which means that with 1 key you have 2 locks.

 - Integrated super bright front and rear light.
 No need to be charging lights.
 Front one can light up the road at night or a dark car park, especially useful for people that need to ride early in the morning or late in the afternoon.
 Rear light can be easily seen from a distance providing extra safety.

 - Internal gears: gears inside the rear wheel hub are the best for city bikes.
-Intuitive to use, super low maintenance, and can shift without pedalling (especially useful when you stop at the lights on a high gear but need to take off on a low gear).
+Intuitive to use, super low maintenance, and can shift without pedalling.

-- Puncture resistant tyres: the legendary Schwalbe Marathon Plus with highest level of puncture resistance there is.
+- Puncture resistant tyres: the legendary Schwalbe Marathon Plus with the highest level of puncture resistance there is.
 The kind of tyre that can be ridden for more than 10,000km and can sustain the high speeds and loads of e-bikes.
-We don’t equip bikes with airless tyres because they create more issues than what they solve: very harsh ride, broken spokes, low levels of grip, short durability, non-repairable.
+We don’t equip bikes with airless tyres because they create more issues than what they solve.

-- Throttle and pedal assistance systems: throttle is particularly useful for taking off on a straight line, especially when the bike is loaded.
+- Throttle and pedal assistance systems: throttle is particularly useful for taking off, especially when the bike is loaded.
 It also helps when the rider wants to take off ahead of traffic, increasing their visibility.
-It can give a boost of power to go over a hill or overtake.
+It can give a boost of power to go over a hill or overtake slower cyclists.

-- Powerful high torque motor: the bike will get you and whatever you are carrying over any hill without breaking a sweat.
+- Powerful high torque motor: the bike will get you and your cargo over any hill without breaking a sweat.

 - Dual-legged kickstand: even with heavy loads, the bike stands upright when parked.

-- Long range batteries: people can easily ride 50km on a full charge of the standard battery, given an average level of assistance and some pedalling.
-That range is more than enough for most people.
-For long distances, batteries can be upgraded to sizes that can do 80km or 120km.
+- Long range batteries: easily ride 50km on a full charge of the standard battery, given an average level of assistance and some pedalling.
+For long distances, batteries can be upgraded to 80km or 120km.

-- Batteries mounted centrally and low: the battery behind the seatpost on a city e-bike has many benefits: weight is central and low helping with stability, stretches the wheelbase (distance between wheels) which also adds stability, it doesn’t interfere with the rear rack cargo capacity, and it’s not in the way when mounting or dismounting the bike.
+- Batteries mounted centrally and low: the battery behind the seat post has many benefits: weight is central and low helping with stability, stretches the wheelbase which also adds stability, it doesn’t interfere with the rear rack cargo capacity, and it out of way when mounting or dismounting the bike.